snowch/biginsight-examples/README.md

 See the 5 minute demo at the end of the README to watch an example of setting up the biginsight-examples project and then run 'ls /' on the cluster using the Knox webHdfs API.

+NOTE: I run these scripts primarily on a Mac OS/X machine.
+Please let me know if you have trouble running them on other operating systems.

 *********************************************************************

 ### Pre-requisites